 A larger battery will hold more charge, theoretically resulting in greater range.
 However, larger batteries also mean additional weight, which has the opposite effect.
 Manufacturers must balance these two factors to find an optimal size for their scooter’s battery.

-High performance scooters, on the other hand, can have much more powerful motors.
-The heavy-duty Wolf Warrior advertises two 1200-Watt motors for a top speed of 50 miles per hour and a range of over 40 miles.
-Why aren’t all scooters designed with the kind of power we find in off-road or heavy-duty scooters?
-Well, the Wolf Warrior weighs over 100 pounds and will not easily fold up and fit in a closet or under a desk at work.
+So why aren’t most scooters designed with the kind of power we find in off-road or heavy-duty scooters?
+Well, the Wolf Warrior weighs over 100 pounds and will not easily fold up and fit in a closet or under a desk at work, like the majority of lightweight e-scooters do.